-• This is a shortcut approach for 2x2 systems, mostly for insight.
+• The following is a shortcut approach for 2x2 systems, mostly for insight.

-- This is a shortcut approach for 2x2 systems, mostly for insight. - Find the general solution to the system of equations
+- The following is a shortcut approach for 2x2 systems, mostly for insight. - Find the general solution to the system of equations

-- This is a shortcut approach for 2x2 systems, mostly for insight. - Find the general solution to the system of equations
+- The following is a shortcut approach for 2x2 systems, mostly for insight. - Find the general solution to the system of equations